theimowski/master-thesis/docs/section-research.md

     | CartIdOnly of string
     | UserLoggedOn of UserLoggedOnSession```

-An F# Record type was declared in first line.
-Records behave similarly to standard C# classes, however there is a number of advantages for records, such as:

-* immutability by default,
-* structural equality by default,
-* pattern matching,
-* copy and update expressions.

-The `UserLoggedOnSession` record type has two properties: `Username` and `Role`, both of `string type.
+The `UserLoggedOnSession` record type has two properties: `Username` and `Role`, both of `string` type.
 This type was part of the discriminated union case (line 9).

-Discriminated unions in F# provide support for values that can be one of a number of named cases, possibly each with different values and types {{{msdn}}}.
-They allow for declaring a type with a set of applicable values and are designed to work with pattern matching.

-`Session` type (line 6) was declared as a discriminated union.
-It consisted of three possible cases:
+`Session` discriminated union type (line 6) consisted of three possible cases:

 * `NoSession` (line 7) - indicated that no session is attached to context request,
 * `CartIdOnly` (line 8) - reflected that user is adding albums to his cart without being authenticated,
-* `UserLoggedOn` (line 9) - determined authenticated requests with details of the user (`UserLoggedOnSession` type).
+* `UserLoggedOn` (line 9) - determined authenticated requests with details of the user (inside `UserLoggedOnSession` type).

 Main reason for creating this type in Music Store was to achieve a unified way of determining user state.
 For the purpose of composing `Session` type with WebPart, a companion function `session` (lower case) was defined in listing {{fsmusicsessionfun}}.
+At its starting point (line 2), session invoked `statefulForSession` which is a WebPart from Suave library that initiates user's state to work with.
+The initialization was then bound to the `context` function (line 3) to allow browsing user's state.
+For browsing the state, `HttpContext.state` proved useful (line 4).
+Its return type is `SessionStore option` where `SessionStore` accumulates a reader `get` and a writer `set` functions, for fetching and modifying state respectively.
+A pattern matching on a triple (tuple with three values) of user's state keys matched following cases (lines 7-10):

+* if a "cartid" key was present, but there was no "username" and no "role" keys, `CartIdOnly` would be returned,
+* if both "username" and "role" keys appeared in the session store, `UserLoggedOn` value applied,
+* as a fall-back, `NoSession` was chosen when none of those keys were present.

+Result of pattern matching block was applied (or colloquially "piped") to function `f` (line 11), which came as an argument to `session` and had a type of `Session -> WebPart`.
+Having such function in toolbox allowed to define new WebParts that depended on user's state in a convenient manner, with one example shown in listing {{fsmusicaddtocart}}.

 ```xxx
 {FSharp]{Determining session state in Music Store}{fsmusicsessionfun}